 Select a Trustee

-Bankruptcy Canada laws require the process be administered by a licensed bankruptcy trustee, so your first step will be to find one.
-There are differences in the way the laws are handled across the Provinces which necessitates selecting a trustee licensed in your Province, not some friend of a friend who knows somebody in another Province.
+Bankruptcy Laws in Canada laws require that the bankruptcy process be handled by a licensed bankruptcy trustee, so your first step will be to find one.
+Laws vary from area to area so it is important to find a trustee that is licensed in your Province.

 The Initial Meeting

 Initial consultations are free so there is no reason you can’t meet with more than one trustee before you decide.
-These meetings allow the trustee to begin assessing your financial situation to ensure personal bankruptcy is your best solution.
-There are alternatives to bankruptcy that some Canadians are not familiar with, and if appropriate the trustee might recommend one of these alternatives.
-If you are leaning toward bankruptcy, the trustee will provide you with an application form, where you will record details of your current financial situation.
+These meetings allow the trustee to begin reviewing your financial situation to make sure that personal bankruptcy is your best solution.
+There are alternatives to bankruptcy that some Canadians are not familiar with, and if the solution fits your situation, the trustee might recommend one of these alternatives.
+If you are leaning toward bankruptcy, the trustee will provide you with an application form, where you will record details of your current finances.

 Completing the Application Form